apache/hudi/rfc/rfc-64/rfc-64.md

- - Mid-level components will internally leverage Hudi's core building blocks (such as `FileSystemView`, `FileIndex`, `MergedLogRecordScanner`, `FileReader` etc), while exposing APIs providing capabilities expected by the Query Engines (listed above)
+ - Mid-level components will internally leverage Hudi's core building blocks (such as `FileSystemView`, `FileIndex`, `MergedLogRecordScanner`, `FileReader` etc), while exposing APIs providing capabilities expected by the Query Engines (listed above).

  - High-level components will be stacked on top of mid-level ones and can be used directly by users to read and write to tables.